you don't improve by getting 1% better but by sprinting

 Has my identity shifted to “I am a writer?”
 No.

-Has my identity shifted to “I am someone that can start and finish any short and challenging task or project and can now apply this skill to anything I want with success?”
+Has my identity shifted to “I am someone who can start and finish any short and challenging task or project and can now apply this skill to anything I want with success?”
 Yes.

 And what we enjoy doing changes over time.
 If it doesn’t, then you might be a weirdo.
 I’m joking.
 Kind of.